Madoara/NoTalkSceneBlackBars/README.md

 # NoTalkSceneBlackBars
-A small BepInEx plugin for **Koikatsu / Koikatsu Party** that removes the black bars shown in the TalkScene background, without breaking ADV scenes.
+A small BepInEx plugin for **Koikatsu / Koikatsu Party** that removes the black bars shown in the TalkScene background.

 ## Installation
 1. Copy `NoTalkSceneBlackBars.dll` to: \BepInEx\plugins